 Yet the island’s refreshing trade winds keep the air cool and circulating across its 20 stunning, white-sand beaches.
-And although most Caribbean islands are in the hurricane belt from June through November, Aruba lies safely south of it.
+Although most Caribbean islands are in the hurricane belt from June through November, Aruba lies safely south of it.

 What to Do on an Aruba Honeymoon

 Explore the island by land or by water.
 Stroll along seven miles of white beaches -- some of the most beautiful anywhere -- and explore the secluded coves dotting the coastline.
-Several hotels line Palm Beach, so couples can walk from one to another.
+Several hotels line Palm Beach, so couples can walk from one to another on the sand.
 The water is warm and clear and remains shallow for many yards.

 Prefer to sail on the pristine turquoise waters?
-Go deep-sea fishing for marlin, wahoo, dolphin, shark, barracuda, yellowfin tuna and more.
+Go deep-sea fishing for marlin, wahoo, dolphin, shark, barracuda, yellowfin tuna and other denizens of the deep.
 Or salute the sunset along with new friends on a pirate ship.

-On foot, horseback, or by mountain bike, wander winding, hidden roads leading through the hills to Yamanota, the island's highest point.
-Other scenic spots honeymoon couples will relish the rock formations of Ayo and Casibari, the coves of Andicuri, and the Spanish Lagoon.
+On foot, horseback, or by mountain bike, you can wander winding, hidden roads that lead up through the hills to Yamanota, the island's highest point.
+Other scenic spots honeymoon couples will relish include the rock formations of Ayo and Casibari, the coves of Andicuri, and the Spanish Lagoon.